dgarros/nanog77-tsdb-tutorial/README.md

 ```

 Check that all targets are working properly in the Web interface `http://<jumphost_address>:9090/targets`
-In the web interface you can start to run some query
+In the web interface you can start to run some queries:
 - Show ingress octets counters for all interfaces : `interface_state_counters_in_octets`
 - Show ingress octets counters for one device : `interface_state_counters_in_octets{device="amarillo"}`
 - Show ingress octets rate for one device : `rate(interface_state_counters_in_octets{device="amarillo"}[2m])`